alexjlockwood/AndroidDesignPatterns/_posts/2012-06-13-designing-for-backwards-compatibility.md

 permalink: /2012/06/designing-for-backwards-compatibility.html
 comments: true
 ---
+> Note: please read this <a href="/2012/06/compatability-manager-utility-class.html">short post</a>
+> before continuing forward.

 A common issue in Android development is backwards compatibility.
 How can we add cool new features from the most recent Android API while still ensuring that it runs correctly on devices running older versions of Android?
 This post discusses the problem by means of a simple example, and proposes a scalable, well-designed solution.

 <!--more-->

-(Note: please read this
-<a href="/2012/06/compatability-manager-utility-class.html">short post</a>
-before continuing forward).

 ### The Problem